aparis69/aparis69.github.io/_posts/2018-3-10-Atmosphere Modeling By Sketching.md

 ---

 This work was done during my third year internship to complete my bachelor degree (2015) with one friend of mine also an intern.
 I worked for three month at LIRIS, France in the [Geomod team](https://projet.liris.cnrs.fr/geomod/).
 The goal was to develop an atmosphere model only from sketching on screen with different brushes.
-We rapidly focus on the modeling and let the sketching part aside because it was more of a programming challenge than research.
+We rapidly focus on the atmosphere modeling and let the sketching part aside because it was more of a programming challenge than research.
 First, let's take a look at the state of the art in clouds and some scientific background on atmosphere and clouds.

 ### State of the Art

-Atmosphere and clouds have been studied for quite a long time, but there was not work that focused on the modeling of an coherent atmosphere from a global point of view.
-There was, as always simulation, procedural generation and hand crafted clouds.
+Atmosphere and clouds have been studied for quite a long time, but there was not work that focused on the modeling of a coherent atmosphere from a global point of view.
+There was as always simulation, procedural generation and hand crafted clouds.
 [Bouthors](https://hal.inria.fr/inria-00537462/file/BN04_clouds.pdf) worked on representing cumulus clouds as a set of spherical sphere defined by an implicit field which can deform under the influence of neighbor particles.
-[Schpok](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.884.2816&rep=rep1&type=pdf) worked on the rendering of other types as well, but this work stays at small scope : at max a few clouds and a heavy focus on rendering instead of representing an entire atmosphere.
+[Schpok](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.884.2816&rep=rep1&type=pdf) worked on the rendering of other types as well, but this work stays at small scope : at max a few clouds and a heavy focus on rendering instead of representing an entire atmosphere at big scales.
 Therefore, this is where our work standed.

 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/cloud00.jpg" width="480">
 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/cloud01.png" width="480">